Groups items using the k-Means clustering algorithm.

 Preprocessing: If the option is selected, columns are normalized (mean centered to 0 and standard deviation scaled to 1).

 Initialization method (the way the algorithm begins clustering):

 - k-Means++ (first center is selected randomly, subsequent are chosen from the remaining points with probability proportioned to squared distance from the closest center)

 - Random initialization (clusters are assigned randomly at first and then updated with further iterations)

-Re-runs (how many times the algorithm is run from random initial positions; the result with the lowest within-cluster sum of squares will be used) and maximal iterations (the maximum number of iterations within each algorithm run) can be set manually.
+Re-runs (how many times the algorithm is run from random initial positions; the result with the lowest within-cluster sum of squares will be used) and Maximum iterations (the maximum number of iterations within each algorithm run) can be set manually.

 First, we load the Iris dataset, run k-Means with three clusters, and show it in the Scatter Plot.
 To interactively explore the clusters, we can use Select Rows to select the cluster of interest (say, C1) and plot it in the scatter plot using interactive data analysis.
 That means if we pass a subset to the scatter plot, the subset will be exposed in the plot.